 Provide factory-applied touch-up primer at areas where zinc coating has been removed during fabrication.

 Provide fire labelled doors for those openings requiring fire protection ratings, as scheduled.
-Test such products in strict conformance with [CAN4-S104,] [] or [NFPA 252, 2012 edition] and list by nationally recognized agency having factory inspection service capabilities and experience and construct as detailed in Contract Documents.
-[Consultant to determine whether “ Follow-Up Service Procedures/Factory Inspection Manuals” exist and are applicable as issued by listing agency to individual manufacturers of fire doors and amend Contract Documents and this section as required]
+Test such products in strict conformance with CAN/ULC-S104 and list by nationally recognized agency having factory inspection service and construct as detailed in Follow-Up Service Procedures/Factory Inspection Manuals issued by listing agency to individual manufacturers.

 Manufacturer's nameplates on doors are not permitted.

 Hollow Steel Construction